uix5/info-inpdir/README.md

 Sent when:

  * ID process is terminated (because of exit or shutdown / reboot)
- * machine goes into standby
+ * Machine goes into standby
+ * User switches to another user account (with Fast User Switching)
  * ID is disabled (via *Disable Input Director* on the *Main* tab)